Configure static routes on dedicated servers

 Exit the

-vitext editor with your changes saved::wq -
+vitext editor saving your changes::wq -

-Check the routing configuration:
+Check the route configuration:

 sudo netplan try -